Husbands for Rent: Plot

-Sir Reginald Knight (Claude Gillingwater), a seasoned matchmaker with a taste for decorum and dynastic arrangements, has long planned for his spirited ward Doris Knight (Katherine Perry) to marry his nephew, Herbert Willis (Owen Moore).
+Sir Reginald Knight, a seasoned matchmaker with a taste for decorum and dynastic arrangements, has long planned for his spirited ward Doris Knight to marry his nephew, Herbert Willis.
 The union is all but assured—until Herbert departs on a hunting expedition to India, leaving their engagement in the hands of time and presumption.

-While Herbert is abroad, Doris is swept off her feet by the charming and fashionable Hugh Fraser (John Miljan), whose flirtatious devotion convinces her she's experiencing love for the first time.
-But halfway around the globe, Herbert too is falling—this time for the dazzling and impetuous Molly DeVoe (Helene Costello), whose vivacious charms are worlds apart from Doris’ refined demeanor.
+While Herbert is abroad, Doris is swept off her feet by the charming and fashionable Hugh Fraser, whose flirtatious devotion convinces her she's experiencing love for the first time.
+But halfway around the globe, Herbert too is falling—this time for the dazzling and impetuous Molly DeVoe, whose vivacious charms are worlds apart from Doris’ refined demeanor.

 Upon Herbert's return, the once-promised couple awkwardly confess to one another that they've both fallen in love with others.
 Stung with pride but relieved, they amicably part ways.
 But when Hugh and Molly meet at a dinner party hosted by Sir Reginald, sparks fly—and not between their original partners.
 The flighty pair are drawn to one another with immediate and flamboyant flair.

 Society is scandalized by the announcements of two unexpected engagements: Doris to Hugh and Herbert to Molly.
 But even that pales in comparison to the twist that follows: on the eve of the double wedding, Hugh and Molly elope with each other, leaving Doris and Herbert in matching social disgrace.